Back Arrow Back to Articles

 Income from investment is commonly split into two categories: active income and passive income.

 Active income is regarded as the returns that you earn from consistent involvement, such as your career.
-On the other hand, passive income is regarded as any earnings that come from an investment where the investor isn’t required to be actively involved – such as rental properties, limited partnerships, investment funds or shares.
+On the other hand, passive income is regarded as any earnings that come from an investment or property investment where the investor isn’t required to be actively involved – such as rental properties and long-term property investment assets, limited partnerships, investment funds or shares.

 What passive income investments are there?